-Except for giving CVC a statutory status Government has taken less interest in implementing the other recommendations.
+Except for giving CVC statutory status, the Government has taken less interest in implementing the other recommendations.

-Financial independence is key for functioning of any organisation.
+Financial independence is key to the functioning of any organisation.
 So the government has given CBI Director the rank of a Government Secretary with more financial autonomy.
-The director of CBI would be able to make expenditure upto Rs 15crore while the amount was very negligible previously.
+The director of CBI would be able to make expenditure up to Rs 15 crore while the amount was very negligible previously.
 It would be able to employ private consultants and also make advance payments up to 80% of the full disbursement to a government agency without running to the administrative ministry.
 So with increased money for its disposal the agency need not have to depend on approvals.
-However the full autonomy that CBI requested for is not sanctioned by the Government.
+However, the full autonomy that CBI requested for is not sanctioned by the Government.

 CBI and RTI

-CBI is placed in the second schedule section 24 of RTI act.
+CBI is placed in the second schedule section 24 of the Right to Information Act.
 Sec 24 states that ‘act not to apply to certain organizations’.
-It provides exception to obtaining information from intelligence and security organisations specified in the second schedule to the RTI act or any information furnished by them to the government.
-We have discussed this issue in an RSTV article, please click below for more.
+It provides an exception to obtaining information from intelligence and security organisations specified in the second schedule to the RTI act or any information furnished by them to the government.

 What needs to be done?

 - The first measure is to make sure that CBI operates under a formal, legal framework in the lines of contemporary investigative agencies.
-In order to ensure autonomy of CBI a new CBI Act should be promulgated giving it a statutory backing.
+In order to ensure the autonomy of CBI, a new CBI Act should be promulgated giving it a statutory backing.

 - CBI should develop its own dedicated cadre of officers who are not bothered about deputation and abrupt transfers.
 But all senior posts in the CBI are now held by Indian Police Service (IPS) officers.

 L.P.
-Singh Committee in 1978 and a Parliamentary standing committee in 2008 recommended the “enactment of a comprehensive central legislation to remedy the issue of autonomy.
-Government has to take in to consideration these recommendations.
+Singh Committee in 1978 and a Parliamentary standing committee in 2008 recommended the “enactment of comprehensive central legislation to remedy the issue of autonomy.
+Government has to take into consideration these recommendations.

-A Parliamentary law for the autonomy, powers, etc. is the first step towards improving the CBI’s autonomy.
+A Parliamentary law for autonomy, powers, etc. is the first step towards improving the CBI’s autonomy.

-Agencies like CIA and FBI in USA are run exceptionally well by the government with a great autonomy so the goal of reforms should be to make CBI more autonomous in nature like CIA and FBI.
-Greater Political will is required to achieve it which should also keep in mind that it will not deprive them of accountability.
+Agencies like the CIA and FBI in the USA are run exceptionally well by the government with great autonomy so the goal of reforms should be to make CBI more autonomous in nature like the CIA and FBI.
+Greater political will is required to achieve it which should also keep in mind that it will not deprive them of accountability.